sebastienrousseau/shokunin/README.md

 # Shokunin Static Site Generator (SSG)

-A Content-First Open Source Static Site Generator (SSG) written in Rust
+The fastest Rust-based Static Site Generator (SSG) for building professional websites and blogs.

 *Part of the [Mini Functions][0] family of Rust libraries.*